REMOTE LEARNING LINK:

 Click on the Date heading and look for Logan and the chapter.

-I have taught at JFK for 22 years.
+I have taught at JFK for 26 years.
 I attended Holy Family, Assumption, and St. Ambrose University.
 As a result, I have a strong belief in Catholic education.
-I have a son in 8th grade and a daughter in 4th grade at JFK.
+I have a son who is a senior at Assumption and a daughter in 8th grade at JFK.
 My husband and I feel blessed that they are able to experience a Catholic education as well.
 I enjoy the families and staff at JFK and look forward to getting to know the students each year.